harmlessMajority/calc-notes/taop33.md

 Cycles of length complicate the problems slightly but can be collapsed to one point.
 They are called blossoms, and can be reduced.

 ~~~
-#TODO This is partly fucked
+#TODO This is partly fucked but gets the general vibe

 blossom (graph):
     matching = []